XWangLabTHU/cfDNApipe/README.md

 *<font color=red>Note:</font> This function is <font color=red>only</font> supported for processing WGS data.*

-The [previous work](https://www.cell.com/cell/fulltext/S0092-8674(15)01569-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741501569X%3Fshowall%3Dtrue) reports that the intensity of the FFT signal of **nucleosome positioning** around gene body is correlated with gene expression at specific frequency ranges, with a maximum at 177–180 bp for positive correlation and a minimum at ~199 bp for negative correlation.
+[Snyder, *et al.*](https://www.cell.com/cell/fulltext/S0092-8674(15)01569-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741501569X%3Fshowall%3Dtrue) reports that the intensity of the FFT signal of **nucleosome positioning** around gene body is correlated with gene expression at specific frequency ranges, with a maximum at 177–180 bp for positive correlation and a minimum at ~199 bp for negative correlation.
 Therefore, **nucleosome positioning** is an importtant feature for identifing cfDNA origin.
 Researchers proposed a statistics named <font color=blue>windowed protection score (WPS)</font> to reveal the **nucleosome positioning** in cfDNA HTS data. cfDNApipe provides function to calculate WPS in any genome region.
 The following steps illustrate how to compute WPS in arbitrary genome region.

 First, select the genome regions.

-The [previous work](https://www.cell.com/cell/fulltext/S0092-8674(15)01569-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741501569X%3Fshowall%3Dtrue) selected the first 10 kb of gene bodies.
+[Snyder, *et al.*](https://www.cell.com/cell/fulltext/S0092-8674(15)01569-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741501569X%3Fshowall%3Dtrue) selected the first 10 kb of gene bodies.
 However, TF binding regions also show different signal compared with flank region.
 TF binding regions is changed in different cell type and different cell state and gene annotation is updating continuously.
 Therefore, cfDNApipe do not provide a pre-set region file instead of telling the users how to get the genome regions from gencode annotation files.

 In this part, we will illustrate how to get gene body from gencode annotation files.
-For inferring TF binding sites, please see section ***.

 Users can download gencode annotation files from [gencode database](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/), the commonly used files are [gencode.v19.annotation.gtf.gz](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_19/gencode.v19.annotation.gtf.gz) for hg19 and [gencode.v37.annotation.gtf.gz](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_37/gencode.v37.annotation.gtf.gz) for hg38.
 Here, we use hg19 as an example.